Get Justice with a Providence Medical Malpractice Lawyer

 If you or a loved one has been a victim of medical negligence, a Providence medical malpractice lawyer can help you pursue the compensation you deserve.

 Many people have a misunderstanding about medical negligence.
-At DeLuca & Associates, Ltd., we talk to individuals every day who call to ask us whether a persistent medical problem or unsuccessful surgery might be the result of medical malpractice.
+The medical malpractice lawyers at DeLuca & Associates, Ltd. talk to individuals every day who call to ask us whether a persistent medical problem or unsuccessful surgery might be the result of medical malpractice.
 The truth is, proving a case for medical care that does not meet professional standards is actually a two-part legal issue.

 At our firm, we believe patients need information to select a doctor or hospital that meet their needs.
 Call us first with your questions about substandard medical care: 401-354-7233.

 1. Was Your Medical Treatment Below A Standard Of Care?